ArekZw/docs/README.md

 ### FEO plugins

 Our engineers can provide tailored optimization solutions for any CMS.
-The solution can include fully automated critical CSS and unused CSS removal to maintain optimal Google performance scores on the long term.
+The solution can include fully automated critical CSS and unused CSS removal to maintain optimal Google performance scores.

 ![WordPress FEO plugin](../gitbook/images/wordpress-feo-plugin.png)